What is Hikone Castle?

 The museum within Hikone Castle displays valuable documents and cultural properties related to the Ii family.

-You can learn in depth about the history from the Sengoku period to the Edo period, including armor, swords, and tea utensils.
+You can learn about history from the Sengoku period through the Edo period by viewing armor, swords, tea utensils, and more.

 Enjoying the Seasons

-In spring, about 1,200 cherry trees bloom, making Hikone Castle a popular cherry blossom viewing spot filled with visitors.
+In spring about 1,200 cherry trees bloom, and Hikone Castle is crowded with visitors as a well-known cherry blossom viewing spot.

-At night, the illuminated cherry blossoms and the main keep create a magical atmosphere.
+At night, the illuminated cherry blossoms and main keep create a magical atmosphere.

-In summer, Hikone Castle is surrounded by fresh greenery, making it ideal for leisurely strolls in the shade.
+In summer Hikone Castle is surrounded by fresh green foliage, making it a great place to relax in the shade.

-In autumn, the trees in the gardens and inside the castle turn red and yellow, creating a stunning contrast with the historic buildings.
+In autumn the trees in the gardens and within the castle grounds turn red and yellow, creating a striking contrast with the historic buildings.

-Enjoy a special moment as you feel the history in the silence.
+Enjoy a special moment as you feel the history in the quiet surroundings.

 Nearby Attractions